maidsafe/rfcs/proposed/0000-Petname-System.md

 [2] This will be quite easy with Petnames, as the user need only specify their particular Petname, and everyone who sees this will interpret it based on if they have a separate Nickname for that entity/data, or whether they resort to viewing that as a Nickname if one is available.
 If one is not available, it may be the case that only the Key or a portion of the Key. (along with the Nickname denotation reserved character)

 This will be harder with Nicknames, as selecting a Nickname would have to invoke a search and selection of which Nickname was meant.
 Also, per the Rules of Thumb (see: Detailed Design), acting on a Nickname will necessarily prompt the user to assign that Nickname a Petname, thereby alleviating the problem of specifying Nicknames.

+[3] This means that if a user adds a Petname, then only that user can modify or delete that Petname.
+That means that only that user has write access to that directory.
+As far as *sharing* Address Books go, a shared Address Book will be read-only to any who are copying it.
+However, it is still modifyable by the original user and as such it is also subject to change.
+This is to be considered unsafe and only to be used when a user trusts another entity's Address Book.
+This is a good space for companies to develop a shared Address Book access for sale, with various guarentees to the users regarding the static nature of the Petnames.